buildingSMART-Finland/InfraModel/markdown/areas.md

 {{schemafile ../schema/inframodel-raw.xsd}}
 # Area structures {#sec:areastructures}

 *Area structures* encompass descriptions of surfaces and boundaries that complement routes.
 Such descriptions are for e.g. landscaping, noise barriers and geostructures.
-The file in which these structures are described contains the header information presented in chapter 1.
+The file in which these structures are described contains the header information presented in {{refsec fileheaders}}.
 Area structures are described as *defined areas*  **\<Parcel>** with **\<CoordGeom>**, or as  *surfaces* **\<Surface>**.
 The surface description consist of triangular meshes as explained in {{refsec basedata}}, where it is also possible to attach random points **\<DataPoints>** and breaklines **\<BreakLines>** to the surfaces.

 ## Landscaping {#sec:landscaping}

 Landscaping encompasses the areas surrounding a design entity.
-The description consists of a surface description, which is described in further detail in section 2.4.
+The description consists of a surface description, which is described in further detail in {{refsec terrainmodel}}.
 The surface description consists of a triangle mesh, which may have random points or breaklines attached to it.
 Structural surfaces or cross-sections are usually not defined for landscaping.

 The landscaping *plan information* is defined in the optional extension "IM_plan".
 A *surface code* (**SurfaceCoding**) is set for the surfaces .
 It is also possible to set an alternative type coding (**proprietaryInfraCoding**).